CRP Quick Test

 As it is well known that a bacterial infection causes a far higher CRP level than a viral one, the CRP test enables you to quickly and reliably distinguish between the two infections so that you can choose the appropriate treatment.

-Because the CRP test is easy to use, you can easily carry it out in your medical practice – no need for a laboratory.
+Because the CRP quick test is easy to use, you can easily carry it out in your medical practice – no need for a laboratory.
 The CRP quick test will help you save essential time when beginning the required treatment.

 - Bring the CRP quick test and reagents to room temperature